 Comments / Complaint Procedures

 Title II and III of the Americans with Disabilities Act of 1990 (ADA) provides that no entity shall discriminate against an individual with a disability in connection with the provision of transportation services.
 The law sets forth specific requirements for vehicle and facility accessibility and the provision of service, including access to fixed route bus and complementary paratransit service.
-Kalamazoo Metro Transit is committed to providing safe and reliable transportation to all people without discrimination based on disabilities.
-Metro Transit operates without regard to race, color, national origin, creed income, gender, age and disability.
+Metro is committed to providing safe and reliable transportation to all people without discrimination based on disabilities.
+Metro operates without regard to race, color, national origin, creed income, gender, age and disability.